-Service Category Is this a core service?
-If no, how does the service support access to core services & support clients achieving improved outcomes?
-How does this service assist individuals not in care to access primary care?
-EIIHA: Early Identification of Individuals with HIV/AIDS seeks to identify the status-unaware and link them into care Unmet Need: Individuals diagnosed with HIV but with no evidence of care for 12 months Continuum of Care: The continuum of interventions that begins with outreach and testing and concludes with HIV viral load suppression is generally referred to as the Continuum of HIV Care or Care Treatment Cascade.
-Ending the HIV Epidemic: The local plan to end new HIV transmissions by addressing four strategies - diagnose, treat, protect, and respond.
-Documentation of Need (Sources of Data include: 2020 Needs Assessment, 2017-2021 Comp Plan, 2016 Ending the HIV Epidemic Plan, 2018 Outcome Measures, 2018 Chart Reviews, Clinical Quality Management Committee reports, Special Studies, Surveys and HIV and COVID-19 related documents and more) Which populations experience disproportionate need for and/or barriers to accessing this service?
+Service Category If no, how do support act services & s achieving How does this service assist individuals not in care to access primary care?EIIHA: Early Identification of Individuals with HIV/AIDS seeks to identify the status- unaware and link them into carethis a service?toes the service ccess to core support clients ng improved comes?Continuum of Care: The continuum of interventions that begins with outreach and testing and concludes with HIV viral load suppression is generally referred to as the Continuum of HIV Care or Care Treatment Cascade.Ending the HIV Epidemic: The local plan to end new HIV transmissions by addressing four strategies - diagnose, treat, protect, and respond.
+Documentation of Need (Sources of Data include: 2020 Needs Assessment, 2017-2021 Comp Plan, 2016 Ending the HIV Epidemic Plan, 2018 Outcome Measures, 2018 Ohart Reviews, Clinical Quality Management Committee reports, Special Studies, Surveys and HIV and COVID-19 related documents and more) Which populations experience disproportionate need for and/or barriers to accessing this service?
 Identify non-Ryan White Part A, Part B/ non-State Services, or Ending the HIV Epidemic initiative funding sources to identify if there is duplicate/alternative funding or the need to fill in a gap.
 Is this service typically covered under a Qualified Health Plan (QHP)?
 Justify the use of Ryan White Part A, Part B and State Services funds for this service.
 Is this a duplicative service or activity?
 Service Efficiency Can we make this service more efficient?
 For: a) Clients b) Providers Can we bundle this service?
 Has a recent capacity issue been identified?
 Does this service assist special populations to access primary care?
 Examples: a) Youth transitioning into adult care b) Recently released individuals c) Postpartum individuals no longer needing OB care d) Transgender individuals e) Other marginalized populations Recommendation(s) As part of the 2022 Integrated HIV Prevention and Care Services Plan, it is recommended that the Racial Justice Health Services Assessment and the Quality of Life Assessment be developed and piloted.
 Motion approved by QI 03/15/22 care.
 This is accomplished through care coordination by EIS staff in partnership with community-based providers/MOUs.
-Unmet Need: PLWH reentering the community are at risk of lapsing their HIV care upon release from incarceration.
-EIS helps to prevent unmet need among this population by bridging reentering PLWH into community-based primary care post-release.
-This is accomplished through care coordination by EIS staff in partnership with community-based providers/MOUs. needed services: Other / multiracial, White, 25-49, RR, Homeless, Transgender, MSM Covered under QHP?Yes ✓ No Special Populations named in the Plan Is this a duplicative service or activity?
-No, there is no known alternative funding for this service as designed
+Unmet Need : PLWH re- entering the community are at risk of lapsing their HIV care upon release from incarceration.
+EIS helps to prevent unmet need among this population by bridging re- entering PLWH into community-based primary care post-release.
+This is accomplished through care coordination by EIS staff in partnership with community- based providers/MOUs. needed services: Other / multiracial, White, 25-49, RR, Homeless, Transgender, MSM Covered under QHP?
+Yes ⊻ No Special Populations named in the Plan Is this a duplicative service or activity? - No, there is no known alternative funding for this service as designed